amoksito/Spandoc/README.md

 ## Configuring

-It is advised not to alter the *default settings file*, because on every new update it'll get overwritten.
+It is advised not to alter the *default settings file*, because on every new update it gets overwritten.
 Copy the *default settings file* to the *user settings file*.
-Both can be found via the application menu, go to `Preferences -> Package Settings -> Spandoc`.
+Both can be found via the application menu: `Preferences -> Package Settings -> Spandoc`.

+There are 2 possible top level setting keys, `user` and `default`.
+If you use `default` in your *user settings file*, the default settings will be overwritten, but if you use `user` your settings will be merged into the default settings.

-In the *user settings file* you need to configure the path to the Pandoc executable.
+In the settings, you need to configure the path to the Pandoc executable.
 This can be done with the `pandoc-path` parameter.
 See the *default settings file* for default locations.

-There are 2 possible top level settings keys, `user` and `default`.
-If you use `default` in your *user settings file*, the default settings will be overwritten, but if you use `user` your settings will be merged into the default settings.

-With the `transformations` you define an output format for Pandoc.
+With the `transformations` array, you can define several different transformations.
 Every transformation needs at least:

-- transformation label
+- transformation label/name
-- `scope` array
-- `pandoc-arguments` array with the `--to` parameter at minimum
+- `pandoc-arguments` array with...
+	+ the `--from` argument
+	+ and the `--to` argument

 The transformation label is only a Name for the transformation.
 This name is for example displayed in the command palette and will be always used to choose the transformation.
-The `scope` array decides if the transformation can be applied (it is in fact a `--from` parameter).
-Maybe it is more reasonable to just take the syntax of the current file and not the scope under the cursor… The `--to` parameter, which must be inside the `pandoc-arguments` array is the `--to` parameter for Pandoc.
-Because of that it must follow the [naming rules](http://pandoc.org/MANUAL.html#options) by Pandoc, but propably it should have a similar name as the transformation label.
+The `--from` and `--to` arguments, plus any additional argument inside the `pandoc-arguments` array, must follow Pandocs [naming rules](http://pandoc.org/MANUAL.html#options).
+Propably the `--from` argument should have a similar name as the transformation label.

+For the pandoc commands the short version as well as the long version can be used.
+For example, the short version:  `"-o name_of_file"` or the long version: `"--output=name_of_file"`.
+Although the long version is preferred in this Sublime Plugin.

+Like native Pandoc the conversion result goes to `stdout` by default.
+In __Spandoc__ and Sublime this means that it is written to the buffer (Buffer not yet implemented, it always writes to a file).

+The extension is taken from the corresponding output format, specified with the `--to` option.
+Howewer, the file extension can be specified with the `output_extension` parameter _outside_ the `pandoc-arguments` array.
+This is especially useful, where the `--to` option does not correspond with the extension, like in the case of reveal.js, where in Pandoc the command `--to=revealjs` must be given.

+For outputting to a file, use the `-output` option.
+When outputting to a file, the file will be written to the same folder as the input file, unless otherwise specified with the optional `set_path` option (`set_path` not yet implemented!).
+The output file will have the same name as the input file, unless otherwise specified with the `--output` option.

-Look in the [Pandoc User's Guide](http://pandoc.org/MANUAL.html) __every other possible Pandoc option can be used__ inside `pandoc-arguments`.
+Look in the [Pandoc User's Guide](http://pandoc.org/MANUAL.html). __Every other possible Pandoc option can be used__ inside `pandoc-arguments`.

+### Sublime build system

+The automatic build system of Sublime (`ctrl+b`) will pass the transformation label from the build system file straight to the internal `Spandoc_run` command and the Pandoc conversion will begin.

+After configuring the `transformation` argument in the build system file.

-## Keyboard shortcuts
+## Keybindings

 No default keyboard shortcuts are predetermined, but you can easily configure them by using the internal command names: